 Australian National University researchers calculated that a future 100% renewable energy system would have a levelised cost of generation in current dollars of around A$50 per MWh, to which adding the levelised cost of balancing would yield a network-adjusted LCOE of around A$75-80 per MWh.

 This would make a 100% renewable energy generation system competitive with new-build ultrasupercritical coal.
 If a price on carbon is brought in, then a completely renewable electricity system, at A$75-80 per MWh, would then be more affordable than coal economically, and more desirable environmentally.

-Click here to get a free energy evaluation by our specialists.
+Sign up to get an obligation-free energy evaluation by our specialists.